Valle de Bravo with Kids: A 5 Day Itinerary

 There is also a good selection of kid-friendly vacation rentals on Airbnb and VRBO.
 Find a great one for your vacation with our best tips on finding a family-friendly Airbnb.

-We had a great time in Valle de Bravo with our kids and we very happy it was a big part of our family vacation to Mexico.
-Valle de Bravo’s laid-back atmosphere and pedestrian only streets seemed a million miles away from the craziness of Mexico City.
+We had a great time in Valle de Bravo with our kids, and we were very happy it was a big part of our family vacation to Mexico.
+Valle de Bravo’s laid-back atmosphere and pedestrian-only streets seemed a million miles away from the craziness of Mexico City.

 We love outdoor things to do and Valle de Bravo delivered big time.
 The atmosphere in Valle de Bravo is just so happy, we really enjoyed every minute of our stay.